Vicodin and addiction

 Symptoms of Vicodin withdrawal usually aren’t life-threatening.
 However, they can be unpleasant.
 Initial symptoms include:

 - anxiety and agitation

 - muscle aches

-More serious symptoms are:
+More serious symptoms include:

 There are many programs that can help you recover from Vicodin addiction.
-They can help you recover in a way that reduces some of the unpleasantness of withdrawal.
-Safe and effective treatment of Vicodin withdrawal may include the use of drugs.
+They can reduce some of the unpleasantness of withdrawal.
+Your doctor can provide recommendations for you.